sfg-taxonpages/hoppers/pages/about.md

 title: About
 contact_email: arboridia@gmail.com
 copyright: All content is CC0 so that it maybe be shared throughout the world and used without any restrictions.
-citation: Dmitriev, D.A. et al., 2022 onward.
+citation: Dmitriev, D.A. et al. (2022 onward).
 World Auchenorrhyncha Database.
-Available at https://hoppers.speciesfile.org.
+Available at _https://hoppers.speciesfile.org_.
 ---

 # {{frontmatter.title}}